microsoft/TypeScript-Handbook/pages/release notes/TypeScript 3.8.md

 console.log(new C()["foo"]); // prints '10'
 ```

-The upside is that this sort of "soft privacy" can help your consumers temporarily work around not having access to some API, it works in any runtime.
+The upside is that this sort of "soft privacy" can help your consumers temporarily work around not having access to some API, and also works in any runtime.

 On the other hand, ECMAScript's `#` privates are completely inaccessible outside of the class.